sara1989mohammadi/tutorial-dotnet/README.md

 A partial class is a special feature of C#.
 It provides a special ability to implement the functionality of a single class into multiple files and all these files are combined into a single class file when the application is compiled.
 A partial class is created by using a partial keyword.
 This keyword is also useful to split the functionality of methods, interfaces, or structure into multiple files.

-What is the difference between ref and out keywords in C#?
-Sample answer:
-The <ref> and <out> keywords are similar in that they are both used to pass arguments in a reference or function.
-However, there is a subtle difference:
-With <ref> keywords, the value is already set, meaning the method can read and modify it With <out> keywords, the value isn’t set and can’t be read by the method until it is set, meaning the method must set it before it can be returned
- 14. What is the difference between ref and out keywords?
-The ref is a keyword in C# which is used for passing the arguments by a reference.
-Or we can say that if any changes made in this argument in the method will reflect in that variable when the control return to the calling method.
-The ref parameter does not pass the property.
-The out is a keyword in C# which is used for passing the arguments to methods as a reference type.
-It is generally used when a method returns multiple values.
-The out parameter does not pass the property.

-What are the advantages of generics in C#?
-Sample answer:
-In C#, generics allow the developer to define classes and methods which can be used with any data type.
-This brings several benefits:
-Saves time by reusing code
-Provides type safety without unnecessary overhead Removes the need for boxing and unboxing
-Generic collection types generally perform better with value types because there is no need to box the values

-When is method overriding used in C#?
-Sample answer:
-In C#, method overriding is used to invoke functions that belong to different classes.
-This process creates a method in the derived class with the same signature as a method in the base class without modifying the code of the base class.
-This helps achieve runtime polymorphism
-What is the difference between Const and ReadOnly keywords in C#?
-Sample answer:
-There are several differences between Const and ReadOnly keywords in C#.
-These include:
-ReadOnly is a constant used at runtime, whereas Const is a constant used at compile-time ReadOnly values can be changed, whereas Const values cannot be changed ReadOnly cannot be declared inside the method, whereas Const can

 What is meant by dependency injection in C#?
 Sample answer: